soroku24/LuckPermsLogger/README.md

 enabled: false # Set to true to enable the feature

 discord:
-  bot_name: "bot_name" # The name of the bot as set in the Discord Velocity Plus configuration
+  bot_name: "bot_name" # The name of the bot as set in the Sync Secure Plus configuration
   channel_id: 123 # The ID of the Discord channel

 ```